What had I learned in six months in Middle Valley?

 I grinned.
 “How do you know this?”

 At this point, Elyse was laughing hysterically.
-“Cassie’s not a bad seed, as you seem to think.
+“Cassie’s not the bad seed you seem to think she is.
 She’s a good friend to have.
 You should talk to her.”

 Elyse’s smile came through to me on the phone.
 “Soon.
 I have the kids this weekend, and Mom and Dad want to see them, so … “